 Katherine is co-founder and CEO of Vivoom.
 Along with CTO Clay Webster, she founded the company in July 2014 based on two emerging trends: the rapid decline in the effectiveness of simply buying audiences and the explosion of social sharing about product and brand experiences.
-Both Katherine and Clay believe Shared Media will soon be built into every product and consumer experience - with audiences not bought, but instead generated authentically by consumers sharing – and that the “manufacturing” of addressable, targeted audiences will be a core competency for every successful consumer brand in the future.
-Katherine and the entire Vivoom team are religious that Shared Media always improve the product experience.
+Both Katherine and Clay believe consumer sharing will soon be built into every product to enhance the consumer experience - with audiences not bought, but instead generated authentically – and that the “manufacturing” of addressable, targeted audiences will be a core competency for every successful consumer brand in the future.
+Katherine and the entire Vivoom team are religious that consumer sharing capabilities always improve the product experience.

 Prior to Vivoom, Katherine was CEO of GenArts, Inc (acquired by Boris FX) and the co-founder and COO of In-game advertising company Massive, Inc (acquired by Microsoft).
 She is the author of a half dozen technical patents.

 Named as one of MobileMarketer's Mobile Women to Watch 2017, Katherine was featured in The New York Times’ weekly “Corner Office” column and in Adam Bryant’s 2014 book “Quick and Nimble: Lessons from Leading CEOs on How to Create a Culture of Innovation."
 She was also named a Woman to Watch by Mass High Tech in 2012 and won “Best Executive” at the Stevie Awards for Women in Business in 2011.